 Yamaha's YAS-209 is the speaker to get if you want to replace an Amazon Echo and a soundbar with a single device with excellent sound quality.
 This smart speaker sounds great with movies, thanks to the implementation of DTS Virtual:X, and music is good, too -- thanks partly to the deep audio and bass of the wireless subwoofer.
 The onboard mics can also hear your voice command requests when the music is cranked all the way up, meaning you don't have to sacrifice Alexa voice control when you're rocking out.
 It's the Amazon Alexa TV soundbar all the others should aspire to be.

-At almost half the price of the Sonos Beam, the $250 Polk React offers almost everything you could want in a smart speaker system, including the ability to upgrade.
+Currently less than half the price of the Sonos Beam, the $200 Polk React offers almost everything you could want in a smart speaker system, including the ability to upgrade.
 Sound quality is excellent, setup is a breeze, and using Alexa on the device is better than almost any other soundbar I can recall.
 Alexa understands you the first time you speak, no matter how loud the soundbar gets.
 The only downside is that it costs an extra $200 to add the sub.

 The Sonos Beam soundbar works with the Amazon Alexa app and is compatible with Google Assistant voice services, making it one of the most flexible soundbars on the market.
 You can use the Sonos app to choose which smart assistant voice control you want in every room.
 The other selling points of this device include the excellent, robust Sonos multiroom system and super-enveloping, immersive sound experience while playing movies.
 You might want to add the (expensive) sub to get the most audio performance out of it, though.
 All in all, it's a solid smart soundbar that offers great sound quality and voice control.